DataDog/hiring-engineers/answers.md

 ![tagged host](https://github.com/jmeagheriv/hiring-engineers/blob/master/HostTagged.JPG)

 The next step is to install the database.
 I went with mongodb community edition, the instrutions are [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 Once the install from `apt-get` command finished, mongodb was started with this `sudo service mongod start` command.
 To integrate mongodb with datadog you need to run go to the configuration section of the mongodb integration.
 This section adds a datadog user to mongodb, and configures the mongodb server in the conf.d/mongo.d/conf.yaml file.
+You can check the status of integrations on your system using the `datadog-agent checkconfig` command.
+My output for this command is [here](https://github.com/jmeagheriv/hiring-engineers/blob/master/checkconfig.txt).

 ![ddusermongo](https://github.com/jmeagheriv/hiring-engineers/blob/master/MongoDB_DDuser%20setup.JPG?raw=true)